nipoppy/nipoppy/docs/source/user_guide/extraction.md

     - See <project:tracking.md> for more information on how to generate the bagel file
     - Note: an extraction pipeline may be associated with more than one processing pipeline, and the same processing pipeline can have more than one downstream extraction pipeline
 2. For each participant-session pair:
-    1. The pipeline's invocation will be processed such that template strings related to the participant/session and dataset paths are replaced by the appropriate values
+    1. The pipeline's invocation will be processed such that template strings related to the participant/session and dataset paths (e.g., `[[NIPOPPY_PARTICIPANT_ID]]`) are replaced by the appropriate values
     2. The pipeline is launched using {term}`Boutiques`, which will be combine the processed invocation with the pipeline's descriptor file to produce and run a command-line expression

 ## Configuring extraction pipelines